Carl McGee: Professional career

-McGee was selected by the Cleveland Browns as the 234th pick of the 1979 NFL draft.
+McGee was selected by the Cleveland Browns as the 234th overall pick of the 1979 NFL draft.
 A 9th round selection, McGee was released at roster cuts by the Browns.
 He was then acquired off waivers by the San Francisco 49ers, but released shortly afterwards.
 In January 1980, he was signed by the San Diego Chargers.
 He was given number 58 with the Chargers, the number he had worn in week one of his freshman season.
 He spent the beginning of the season on the practice squad, before being promoted to the active roster in early November.
 He played his first career game in a 13–20 loss against the Denver Broncos.
 He would play in five other games, missing just week 12.
 He also appeared in their two playoff games, ending when they lost 27–34 in the conference championship.
 He was released the next season, and did not sign with another team until with the Houston Oilers a year later.
 He was released at roster cuts again, this time ending his National Football League (NFL) career.
 On February 24, 1983, he signed a contract with the Los Angeles Express of the United States Football League (USFL).
 He was released and then signed by the Birmingham Stallions.
 He spent a few games on their roster, and played in a couple games.
 It would be the last team of his professional career.